 The story goes that the Aspen range were distributed in the USA out of Fort Worth, Texas and were among the brands that earned the nick-name 'Lawsuit Guitars'.
 In this case because they all too closely resembled various Martin acoustic guitar models.

-Aside from the one that I now have, I can recall only ever seeing/playing one other Aspen (you can't miss/forget that logo) ... and as you might expect, that was long ago, back in the early eighties.
-Though I didn't pay any attention to the model number at the time, I do recall that I also liked playing that guitar and was impressed by its tone.
+Aside from the one that I had for roughly 10 years [sold in June of 2020], I can recall only ever seeing/playing one other Aspen (you can't miss and/or forget that logo) ... and as you might expect, that was long ago, back in the early eighties.
+Though I didn't pay any attention to the model number at the time (I suspect, given the size that it was an AD25), I do recall that I also really liked playing that guitar and was impressed by its tone.

-Much of the information available from Internet searches appears to be hear-say or repeated rumour ... and therefore essentially un-substantiated.
+Much of the information available from Internet searches appears to be hear-say, urban myth or repeated rumour ... and therefore essentially unsubstantiated.
 If anyone has any factual and/or verifiable information about the Aspen guitar range, I would be very interested to add it to this page.
 Please send to

 Playing the Aspen AD25 (8/10)

-For while I used the Aspen primarily for non-standard tunings.
+For a while I used the Aspen primarily for nonstandard tunings.
 Among other things, this slightly reduced the tension on the neck and bridge (my way of being kind to an older beast).
-Then later it became the 'car guitar' ;-)
+Then later it became the 'car guitar' - you know - handy to have at the laundromat ;-)

 Aspen AD25 Sound (8/10)